Bank of the West home equity review

 - Annual fees on HELOCs.
 Bank of the West’s HELOC attracts a $75 annual fee, which you can’t waive except during the first year.

-What fees does Bank of the West charge?
+Bank of the West requirements are standard

 Bank of the West doesn’t charge any origination fees or closing costs on its HELOC product.
 However, its HELOCs come with an annual fee of $75, which you can only waive during the first year.
 You’ll also be charged a $100 fee if you decide to take the fixed rate option on your HELOC or decide to revert that option to a variable rate.

 But unlike some other lenders, there’s no prepayment penalty if you pay your Bank of the West HELOC off early — for example, within the first 12 months of opening it.

-How to get a HELOC with Bank of the West requirements
+How to get a HELOC with Bank of the West

 Be prepared to provide the following documents with your loan application: